-Over the last ten years the responsibilities and work carried out by Governing Bodies have increased dramatically as “control” has shifted from Local Authorities to the individual Schools.
+Over the last years the responsibilities and work carried out by Governing Bodies have increased dramatically as “control” has shifted from Local Authorities to the individual schools.

-We have roughly a 50:50 gender split.
-Each Governor serves a term of four years and is expected to sit on one or more of the committees:
+Each Governor serves a term of four years and is expected to sit on at least two of the following committees:

-These Committees in turn report back to the Full Governing Body which meets at least once a term.
+These Committees in turn report back to the Full Governing Body (FGB) which meets at least once every half term.

 The governors can be contacted through the school office.